 - Mood and Neurological Imbalances

 IV.
-How to Heal a Leaky Gut
+How to Empower Your Body To Beat Leaky Gut

 There is so much to cover on this topic of healing and sealing the gut.
 There are many effective protocols such as the GAPS diet and the Specific Carbohydrate Diet that are designed to target healing intestinal permeability and restoring the tight junctions of the intestinal wall.
 In this last section, I will give a basic overview of how to begin healing a leaky gut.

-The first step an individual can take to heal a leaky gut is to go on a temporary elimination diet.
+The first step an individual could take to heal a leaky gut is to go on a temporary elimination diet.
 It would be wise to eliminate gut irritating foods for a season while focusing on nutrient dense, gut healing foods.
 The reason for this is the cells in the gut wall renew every 5 days days.
 By eliminating the foods that can irritate the gut your gut while eating gut healing foods, the damaged gut wall can heal faster.
 The duration for the elimination diet is subjective depending on the severity of the intestinal permeability.
 However, a good place to start is 30 days following the protocol below:

 30 Day Protocol:

-The foods to eliminate are:
+The foods I recommend to eliminate are:

 - Nuts: These can be added later and after learning how to properly prepare them through soaking.